 Electrical Work: Electric Main Panel and Circuit Breakers

-Every electrical work can result in harm.
-The most hazardous types of electrical work are the ones that cause shock and arc flashes as well as blasts from arcs.
-They can result in severe burns, which can range from to 19,000 degC.
+Every electrical work can result in injury.
+The most hazardous types of electrical work are shock and arc flashes as well as blasts from arcs.
+These can cause severe burns that can reach up to 19,000 degrees Celsius.

-Over 2000 individuals in NSW have been treated with electrical shocks over the past four years.
-16 people are permanently disabled while five died.
+Nearly 2000 residents in NSW have been treated with electric shocks during the past four year.
+Sixteen were permanently disabled and five passed away.

 What is a Circuit Breaker?

 Circuit breakers are an electrical switch that protects an electrical circuit breaker against damage from short circuits, overcurrent/overload, or short circuit.
-They interrupt current flow after the detection of faults by protective relays.
+The circuit breaker interrupts current flow upon the detection of faults by protective relays.

 How Circuit Breakers work?

 Circuit breakers are a vital safety tool in today’s society.
-If there is excessive electricity flowing through a building’s electric wirings, the machines shut off power until the issue can be solved.
-Household electricity without circuit breakers or the alternative of fuses will not be feasible because of the possibility of fires, malfunctions of equipment, and other issues.
+If there’s too much electricity flowing through a structure’s wires for electrical power, machines turn off the power until the issue can be fixed.
+Electricity for household use without circuit breakers or alternative of fuses wouldn’t be possible because of the danger of explosions, equipment malfunctions and other issues.

-Learn how circuit breakers and fuse detect electric current and when they shut off electricity when current becomes too high in this post.
-We’ll learn that the circuit breakers can be a very simple solution to a potentially dangerous problem.
+We’ll be learning how circuit breakers and fuse detect electric current and when they shut off power when the current is too high in this post.
+We’ll learn that the circuit breakers are a very simple solution to a potentially hazardous issue.

 - Voltage